Joxeldev/joxeldev/README.md

 * I am willing to work on free-lance projects and love to  contribute to open source projects :bulb:

-* Connect with me on LinkeDin :fireworks: [LinkeDin Profile](https://www.linkedin.com/in/joxelopz/)
+* Connect with me on LinkeDin :fireworks: [LinkeDin](https://www.linkedin.com/in/joxelopz/)

 ---